 Only one problem, for example, if I was in say middle school 7th or 8th grade.
 My reading level was a 3rd or maybe 4th-grade level.
 I couldn’t spell, I was very slow at reading.
 I just struggled all around with everything that had to do with school.
 Even with getting extra help from the teachers, I still struggled.
 The teachers would always make sure I had a seat up front.
 Just so I would be closer and maybe that would help me pay attention better.
 News flash it didn’t help, in case you were curious haha.

 Sometimes I would get an extra day or two if we had a big project.
 If we had a test and I didn’t finish in time, by the end of the class.
 I could stay and finish it, or go to another room and finish it, or finish it a later day.
-I would get extra time with big tests, or a teacher would read the questions to me.
+I would get extra time on big tests, or a teacher would read the questions to me.
 Imagine how I felt with that, having a “special” teacher in the room with me with my whole class.
 I would just get so embarrassed and felt again stupid and an idiot.
 I just wanted to crawl into a hole.
 They tried everything to help me.
 I’m beyond grateful for all the help from all of my teachers over the years.

 Bring on freshman year, I’m at a new school and finally in High School.
 Only four more years Peter and you are free, from this prison.
 That’s all I kept telling myself.
 On the flip side, only four more years and then WHAT is all I kept telling myself?
 It was a catch 22, I will be done with school.
 I’m sure as heck not going to college, what will I do then?
 All of these thoughts were going through my head, almost every day of HS.